Month ending January 31, 2026 Last updated: February 3, 2026

-Jobs fall year over year except in tech and manufacturing
+Jobs fall year over year except in manufacturing

-Communication is the fastest-growing skill appearing in US job openings
+Attention to detail and coordination are the fastest-growing skills appearing in US job openings

 Methodology